dasch-swiss/dsp-tools/docs/developers/code-quality-tools/python-see-also.md

 Prospector is a wrapper around the following tools:

-- pylint
+- pylint (very through linter and error detector)
-- pycodestyle
+- pycodestyle (checks formatting for violations of PEP 8)
-- pyflakes
+- pyflakes (error detector)
-- McCabe
+- McCabe (complexity checker)
 - Dodgy (simple regex check to detect accidental SCM diff checkins or secrets hard coded into files)
-- Pydocstyle
+- Pydocstyle (docstring checker)
 - Pyroma (checks `setup.py` files)
-- Vulture
+- Vulture (finds unused code)
 - Frosted (fork of Pyflakes)
-- Mypy
+- Mypy (type checker)
-- Bandit
+- Bandit (finds common security issues)

 The primary aim of Prospector is to be useful out of the box.
 A common complaint of other Python analysis tools is